carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 - <https://netapp-trident.readthedocs.io/en/latest/kubernetes/concepts/objects.html#kubernetes-storageclass-objects>

-Installing & configuring Trident as well as creating Kubernetes Storage Classes is what is expected to be done upfront by the Admin and has already been done in this lab for you.
+Installing & configuring Trident as well as creating Kubernetes Storage Classes is what is expected to be done upfront by the Admin and as such has already been done in this lab for you.

 Next let's verify what backends have been pre-created for us.

-**Note:** We can use both kubectl and tridentctl to get the information:
+**Note:** Again we can use both kubectl and tridentctl to get the information.

 ```bash
 [root@rhel3 ~]# kubectl -n trident get tridentbackends